Mathieuka/AI-research-and-development/README.md

 #### Objectives still under definition 🚧

 1. **Phase 1: Sentiment Classification**
-    - Develop or use a model to classify LinkedIn posts into three categories: aggressive, joyful, and neutral.
+    - Classify LinkedIn posts into three categories: aggressive, joyful, and neutral.
     - Collect or generate and preprocess a dataset of LinkedIn posts for training and testing.
     - Evaluate the model's performance and refine it to improve accuracy.